updated by Tracy Achen, FAQ answers by Brette Sember

 Brette's Answer: Yes, but keep in mind that mediation is not a courtroom.
 It's a forum for trying to come to an agreement.
 Photos work as evidence in a trial if you get to that point.
 If you are trying to prove they exist as assets that should be divided in the marriage, this certainly proves the point.
 If you are concerned about your safety and that is why you want proof they exist, I suggest you talk to your attorney immediately about an order of protection.

-O's Question: have agreed to mediation for divorce.
-Married for 24 years, 20 years in business together, 2 kids in college, teenager at home.
+O's Question: I have agreed to mediation for divorce.
+We were married for 24 years, 20 years in business together, have 2 kids in college and a teenager at home.
 In order to keep cost down, my husband insists in meeting with the lawyer or mediator before he/she represents me.
 Basically he wants to choose who we hire for me.

 Brette's Answer: It would be unethical for a mediator to meet with your husband without you present.
 You may hire any attorney you like to represent yourself but if that attorney meets with your husband first, he or she will be unable to represent you.